vuejs/pinia/docs/cookbook/composing-stores.md

 # Composing Stores

-Composing stores may look hard at first glance but there is only one rule to follow really:
+Composing stores is about having stores that use each other and there is one rule to follow:

-If **multiple stores use each other** or you need to use **multiple stores** at the same time, you must create a **separate file** where you import all of them.
+If **two or more stores use each other**, you must create a new store in a **separate file** where you import and use all of them.

-If one store uses an other store, there is no need to create a new file, you can directly import it.
+Note that if one store uses an other store, **there is no need to create a new store in a separate file**, you can directly import it.
 Think of it as nesting.

 You can call `useOtherStore()` at the top of any getter an action: